Principal Investigator – Professor David Knowles

 Marc Chevalier has worked at EDF for over 13 years joining as an Assessment Technology Engineer in 2011.
 Now, Marc’s role as Structural Integrity and Advanced Reactor R&D Manager includes working closely with the SINDRI project.

-Industrial Researcher – Simon Lewis
+Industrial Researcher – Dr Simon Lewis

 Co-Investigator – Dr Brian Connolly